Frequently Asked Questions

 Can you give me life advice?

-It is important for you to know that I do not give direct life advice.
-I often provide feedback and education.
-Ultimately, my goal is to help you gain insight, build skills, and strengthen your confidence in following your own inner wisdom.
+It is important for you to know I do not give direct life advice.
+I offer education, observation, and feedback.
+My desire is to help you gain insight, self-awareness, and knowledge.
+Ultimately, I want you to trust yourself to make the important decisions.

 Is counseling confidential?
 I don’t want my employer, significant other, or family member to know the specifics of what I discuss in counseling…

 Yes, information shared in counseling is confidential.
 This is actually one of the core benefits of counseling!
 However, there are limitations to confidentiality that you should be aware of: if I believe you are ever in imminent danger of harming yourself or someone else, or if you tell me of another person who was in imminent danger of harm, I am a mandated reported, which means I could lose my license if I do not take actions to ensure safety.
 This includes elderly or child abuse/neglect.
 I may also be required to break confidentiality given a court mandate (very rare).